 Genstar4 will also be certified for TERRE messages in 2020.

 EDT is a fixed MPLS line between the participants Trading Point and NGE.

 EDT operates using an FTP connection between a BSC Party, or their agent, and NGE.
 All communications between the BSC Party and NGE are assigned a sequence number which must be kept in the correct order.
 Each submission by a participant is either acknowledged (ACK) or rejected (NACK) by NGE.
-The Genstar4 EDT module automatically maintains sequence number integrity and tracks the status of all submissions to NGE.
+The Genstar4 Power Scheduler module automatically maintains sequence number integrity and tracks the status of all submissions to NGE.

 For more information visit the Electricity Trading and Generation Software pages.

 Follow this link for information about Electronic Dispatch and Logging – EDL

 Click here to request a call back or telephone 02392 822 254